Layton Williams: Early life, acting background and education

-Williams has studied street dance and drama at Carol Godby's Theatre workshop in Bury, Greater Manchester.
-He also studied ballet at Centre Pointe, Manchester.
+Williams took street dance and drama lessons at Carol Godby's Theatre workshop in Bury and ballet lessons at Centre Pointe, Manchester.
 Williams was awarded a scholarship to Sylvia Young Theatre School in Marylebone, London and stayed there until 2008.
-He attended Broad Oak High School in Bury, his home town, but once his natural talent for the performing arts became clear he began to attend the Italia Conti Academy of Theatre Arts.
-During his time at the Italia Conti Academy of Theatre Arts Williams was featured in a children's documentary 'School for Stars' which was broadcast on the children's television channel CBBC.
+He attended Broad Oak High School in his home town Bury and then the Italia Conti Academy of Theatre Arts in London.
+During his time at Italia Conti, Williams featured in a children's documentary School for Stars which was broadcast on the children's television channel CBBC.

-Acting career
+Career

 He was offered the part as Young Michael Jackson in the West End musical Thriller – Live where he did a few performances before he outgrew the role.
-Williams became well known to a TV audience as the character Kylie – acting, dancing and singing in the 2008-2009 BBC Two comedy Beautiful People, series 1 and 2.
+Williams became well known to a TV audience as the character Kylie – acting, dancing and singing in the 2008 to 2009 BBC Two comedy Beautiful People, series 1 and 2.
 From 2012 to 2014, he played Stephen Carmichael in the BBC comedy Bad Education and also appeared in the 2015 spinoff film.
 Williams returned to the show for the 2022 reunion special and became the co-lead of the show's fourth series alongside Charlie Wernham.

 Williams went on tour with Matthew Bourne's show The Car Man.
 Following that he performed the part of Duane in Hairspray the Musical 2015–2016 tour.
 He announced that he would also be in the new 20th anniversary cast of Rent which toured the UK from October 2016.
 Layton landed the lead role in the hit musical Everybody's Talking About Jamie in the Apollo Theatre in London's West End, where he would play the role of Jamie for 11 months.
-In August 2019, it was announced Williams would be joining the tour cast of the musical, which was postponed due to the coronavirus pandemic, but has now resumed.The production has now been taken to Los Angeles, California, where Williams will lead the cast of Everybody’s Talking About Jamie in the show’s US debut.
+In August 2019, it was announced Williams would be joining the tour cast of the musical, which was postponed due to the coronavirus pandemic, but later resumed in 2021.
+The production also made its US premiere at the Ahmanson Theatre in Los Angeles in January 2022 where Williams played also Jamie.

+In August 2023, Williams was announced as a contestant on the twenty-first series of Strictly Come Dancing.
+He was partnered with professional dancer Nikita Kuzmin.
+They achieved not only their first perfect 40 score, but the first of the whole series in Musicals week, which they followed up with another one in the semi-finals, as well as two in the final.
+They finished as joint runners-up, alongside Bobby Brazier and Dianne Buswell, losing to winners Ellie Leach and Vito Coppola.

+From 3 June to 21 September 2024, Williams played the Emcee in Cabaret at the Kit Kat Club at the Playhouse Theatre opposite Rhea Norwood as Sally Bowles.

+Williams then originated the role of Iceberg in the West End premiere of Titanique at the Criterion Theatre in December 2024, which earned him a Laurence Olivier Award for Best Actor in a Supporting Role in a Musical for his performance.

+Other ventures

 Williams is a strong supporter of the charities Stonewall and Ditch the Label.
-He is the director of 'Pros From The Shows', which holds dance, singing and acting workshops across the UK.
-Pros From The Shows has also released a successful clothing line.